MisterDA/love-release/README.md

 Debian and Android packages.
 It needs an Internet connection to download Love files, and relies on `curl`, `zip` and `unzip` commands.

-To set the default Love version to use, you can edit the very beginning of the script.
+### CONFIGURATION
-If `lua` and a `conf.lua` file are found, it will automatically detect which version your project uses.
+You can install `lua` and add a `conf.lua` to your project to get automatic releases.
+See the `conf.lua` file included to see how configuration works.

 ### OPTIONS
 `-h`     Print a short help